Modern Slavery Act Statement

 We have not identified any examples of modern slavery and human trafficking in the last 12 months.

 We consider the overall risk of modern slavery and human trafficking occurring within our own business to be low.
-As a general matter, we would also consider our supply chains to be mainly low risk.
-However, we acknowledge that certain suppliers may pose a higher risk as a result of the industry and jurisdictions in which they operate.
+We also consider our supply chains to be low risk.
+However, certain suppliers may pose a higher risk as a result of the industry and jurisdictions in which they operate.
 As part of our on-going commitment, the firm has continued to implement a number of policies and procedures in this area which include:

-- An anti-slavery and human trafficking policy, which applies to all personnel of the firm, including attorneys and professional staff who are independent contractors and temporary staff.
-This policy is supplemented by a global whistleblowing policy which includes specific reference to slavery, servitude, forced or compulsory labour or human trafficking.
-Firm personnel are expressly encouraged to report suspected breaches of our anti-slavery and human trafficking policy and are reassured that they may make a report in good faith without fear of reprisals, even if their concerns turn out to be unwarranted.
+- Global policies on personal conduct supplemented by a whistleblowing policy.
+Our personnel are expressly encouraged to report concerns about slavery, servitude, forced or compulsory labor and human trafficking, and are reassured that they may make a report in good faith without fear of reprisals, even if their concerns turn out to be unwarranted.

-- A master service agreement which establishes a contractual obligation with suppliers to comply with all applicable laws, rules and regulations.
-Suppliers are also bound by our vendor code of conduct which we updated in February 2023.
-The vendor code of conduct contains provisions which outline the firm’s requirement that suppliers ensure all work is voluntary and that suppliers shall not traffic nor tolerate the trafficking of persons under any circumstances or use any form of child, slave, forced, bonded, indentured or prison labour.
-In addition, the vendor code of conduct contains provisions which set out the firm’s expectations with respect to supply chain compliance.
+- Contracting with suppliers on the basis of our own master service agreement where possible.
+This establishes a contractual obligation with suppliers to comply with all applicable laws, rules and regulations and binds suppliers to our vendor code of conduct.
+The vendor code of conduct outlines the firm’s requirement that suppliers ensure all work is voluntary, respecting workers ability to terminate employment freely without penalty, and that suppliers shall not traffic nor tolerate the trafficking of persons under any circumstances or use any form of child, slave, forced, bonded, indentured, or prison labour.
+In addition, the vendor code of conduct sets out the firm’s expectations with respect to supply chain compliance.
 Suppliers are required to carry out appropriate due diligence on their own suppliers and supply to the firm, on request, details of the due diligence undertaken on their supply chains.
 The firm reserves the right to terminate supplier relationships where a supplier is in breach of our master service agreement and the terms of our vendor code of conduct.

-- An annual screening of the firm’s top 20 suppliers over the last 12 months, using a database which screens for allegations and convictions of criminal conduct, including modern slavery and human trafficking.
-None of the 20 suppliers we screened for the financial year ending 2023 generated a report which contained allegations or convictions of criminal conduct relating to modern slavery and human trafficking.
+- An annual screening of our top 20 suppliers over the last 12 months, using a database which screens for allegations and convictions of criminal conduct, including modern slavery and human trafficking.
+There were no adverse reports for our top suppliers in 2024.
 Similar screening procedures are undertaken for existing suppliers whose contracts are due for renewal and for prospective suppliers.
-Where adverse press commentary or allegations of misconduct are found, our central Procurement team based in New York conduct a risk assessment which ultimately determines whether or not we continue the business relationship for existing suppliers or engage a prospective supplier.
-Where necessary, we may conduct enhanced due diligence which may involve a request for additional information.
-During the financial year ending 31 December 2023, the firm introduced a supplemental screening procedure which involves the monitoring of 200 of the firm’s existing suppliers via a third party platform.
-The screening procedure assesses the ethical, social and environmental risks associated with a supplier, as well as other performance signals.
-Where the platform identifies a supplier as higher risk, the firm requires a comprehensive assessment to be completed by the supplier to evaluate their environmental, social and governance and sustainability management systems.
+Where adverse press commentary or allegations of misconduct are found, our central Procurement team based in New York will conduct a risk assessment which ultimately determines whether or not we continue the business relationship for existing suppliers or engage a prospective supplier.
+Where necessary, we conduct enhanced due diligence which may involve a request for additional information.
+The firm continues to monitor over 300 existing suppliers using a third-party platform.
+This screening procedure assesses the ethical, social and environmental risks associated with a supplier, as well as other performance signals.
+Where the platform identifies a supplier as higher risk, the firm requires a comprehensive assessment to be completed by the supplier to evaluate their environmental, social and governance, and sustainability management systems.
 Participation is mandatory and the results of the assessment are integrated into the firm’s supplier review processes.